-Dr. Tan is enthusiastic about social welfare.
-He is currently the Chairman of the Textile Council of Hong Kong, a member of the Court of The Hong Kong Polytechnic University, an honorary member of the Court of Hong Kong Baptist University, a member of the Council and the Chairman of the Advisory Committee of College of Professional and Continuing Education of The Hong Kong Polytechnic University.
-Dr. Tan is an honorary trustee of Peking University and a director of the board of Huaqiao University.
+Dr. Tan is passionate about serving the community.
+He is currently a member of the Court of The Hong Kong Polytechnic University, an honorary member of the Court of Hong Kong Baptist University, a member of the Council and the Chairman of the Advisory Committee of College of Professional and Continuing Education of The Hong Kong Polytechnic University.
+Dr. Tan is an honorary trustee of Peking University and a director of the board of Huagiao University.
 Dr. Tan served as the Chairman of Po Leung Kuk from 2004 to 2005 and was awarded the Bronze Bauhinia Star in November 2005 and appointed as Justice of the Peace in July 2008 by the HKSAR Government.
-Dr. Tan has been a member of the HKSAR Election Committee since December 2006 and an Honorable Life-Chairman of The Hong Kong Deputy to the 13th National People's Congress of the People's Republic of China, and a member of Fujian Provincial Committee of the 9th to 11th Chinese People's Political Consultative Conference.
+Dr. Tan has been a member of the HKSAR Election Committee since December 2006, an Honorable Life-Chairman of The Hong Kong General Chamber of Textiles since 2009, and an Honorable Chairman of the Textile Council of Hong Kong since December 2023.
+He is also a member of the 14th National Committee of CPPCC of the People's Republic of China and was Hong Kong Deputy to the 13th National People's Congress of the People's Republic of China, and a member of Fujian Provincial Committee of the 9th to 11th Chinese People's Political Consultative Conference.